Bayesian estimation of dynamic weights in Gaussian mixture models: Conclusions and further remarks

 In this work we propose, to the best of our knowledge, a new method to deal with Gaussian mixture models, where the mixture weights are allowed to have a dynamic behavior.
 The problem was studied with the use of polynomial dynamic models.
 We explored and developed properties for these models based on the ideas of \cite{Chan-Jeliazkov-2009}.

-A general method, which can consider the estimation of the dynamic mixture weights as a particular case, was explored here, where two possibilities were considered, namely: (i) component-wise Metropolis-Hastings; and (ii) probit link function for Bernoulli data.
+A general method, which can consider the estimation of the dynamic mixture weights as a particular case, was explored here, where two possibilities were approached, namely: (i) component-wise Metropolis-Hastings; and (ii) probit link function for Bernoulli data.
 In (ii), a probit link function was used to efficiently estimate dynamic curves.
-In (i), the method was able to use any (bijective) link function (we used the logit), although it was not as fast as (ii).
+In (i), the method was able to use any (continuous and bijective) link function (we used the logit), although it was not as fast as (ii).
 In the simulation studies and in the application, both proposals provided similar results, with a little more variability of results based on (ii).

-Due to the complexity of the problem and the its wide applicability, we focused on the case of a dynamic mixture of two normal distributions.
-The general case encompasses $ K \geq 2 $ groups for the Gaussian mixture model and will be left as topic of future research.
+Due to the complexity of the problem and its wide applicability, we focused on the case of a dynamic mixture of two normal distributions.
+The general case encompasses $ K \geq 2 $ groups for the Gaussian mixture model and can be easily generalized.
+For example, one can use the precision-based algorithms discussed in Section \ref{sec:dinmixmodel} to estimate $ K $ independent curves $ \beta_{kt} $ such that $ \alpha_{kt} = \exp(\beta_{kt})/\sum_{k=1}^K \exp(\beta_{kt}) $, $ k = 1, 2, \ldots, K $, $ t = 1, 2, \ldots, T $.
+This transformation was used by \cite{Scaccia.Green-2003-JCGS}.
+A deeper analysis of such an extension will be left as topic of future research.
+Furthermore, although the dynamic mixture weights considered here are related only to the ``time'', it is also possible to include covariates to the model, without loss of efficiency to the methods of estimation proposed in Section \ref{sec:dinmixmodel}.

 Another topic for future research is a scalable version of the dynamic generalized linear model, following \cite{West-Harrison-Migon-1985}.
 This is a combination of variational Bayes ideas with linear Bayes estimation.
 Two advantages of this approach are the recovery of sequential analysis, which allows for subjective intervention and faster processing time.